codelex-io/pro-docker/lesson_01/exercise_04_dockerfile/readme.md

 ### COPY

-The COPY instruction copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.
+The COPY instruction copies files from host system <src> folder to Docker image <dest> folder

-Multiple <src> resources may be specified but the paths of files and directories will be interpreted as relative to the source of the context of the build.
+    COPY [--chown=<user>:<group>] <src>... <dest>
+    COPY . /app/src/

+In example All files and folders from .(dot) folder, which is equal to the current directory would be copied to the /app/src folder on the Docker image

 ### ADD

-The ADD instruction copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the image at the path <dest>.

-Multiple <src> resources may be specified but if they are files or directories, their paths are interpreted as relative to the source of the context of the build.
+ADD instruction is similar to COPY command and mostly they work they same way.

+The difference is that ADD instruction can also handles tar files decompression and URLS.

 ### VOLUME